The most influential psychiatrist you never heard of ...

 It is speculative to ponder on the “what-if’s,” but that’s my job.
 So, suppose Dr Spitzer hadn’t fallen in love with his 1980 opus.
 Suppose he possessed some rudimentary people skills.
 Suppose he had been able to combine his innovative brilliance with a sufficiently level head to guide the DSM into its next critical phases - to fill in the blanks from the earlier editions, correct obvious errors, and realign content in accord with new scientific discovery and clinical insight.

 Imagine, in effect, if you could pick up a current DSM right now and open the pages to an accurate description of your clinical reality.
 That book doesn’t exist.
-The DSM-IV is a dinosaur, and any clinician who relies on it as an authority is endangering his patients.
+The DSM-5 is a dinosaur, and any clinician who relies on it as an authority is endangering his patients.

 Things could have been a lot different.
 But the man who - through his superhuman efforts - unseated that twentieth-century icon Freud, through his own mortal foibles, wound up unseating himself.
 His personal disappointment turned out to be our huge loss.

 Robert Spitzer’s achievement represents a Nobel-worthy leap forward in the history of psychiatry, but his DSM-III was only meant to be a first installment to a work-in-progress, not frozen in time as psychiatry’s diagnostic Bible.
-Its present incarnation as the DSM-IV-TR of 2000 is essentially the same old 1980 book in a new cover.
+Its present incarnation as theDSM-5 of 2013 is essentially the same old 1980 book in a new cover.

 Previously, I pointed out that Spitzer was inspired by the pioneering German diagnostician Emil Kraepelin, who was born the same year as Freud.
 Unfortunately, Kraepelin was undoubtedly rolling over in his grave when the DSM-III was published.
 This is not an esoteric debate.
 The health and safety of anyone who has ever been depressed is riding on an accurate diagnosis, and unfortunately the DSM guarantees that won’t happen for a good many people.